 Despite the hurdles put up by hospitals, the health system, and Texas legislators, Dreyer & Mazsheri fights to get you what you deserve.
 Being victimized by medical malpractice and the negligence of health professionals results in seriously debilitating injuries, and is not something that should be taken lightly.
 You should be made whole by those who are responsible for your pain.

-Using their skills in the courtroom and ability to find and investigate medical errors, Dreyer & Mazhseri have shown themselves to be some of the best medical malpractice attorneys in the San Antonio area.
+Using their skills in the courtroom and ability to find and investigate medical errors, Dreyer & Mazhseri have shown themselves to be some of the medical malpractice attorneys in the San Antonio area.
 Their ability to get to the bottom of a medical injury, find out who was the one who made the mistake, and then pursue the justice that you deserve has resulted in a strong track record of successes.
 Tap into their wealth of experience and talent.
 Contact us online or call our law office at (210) 239-9420 if you came out of a hospital visit worse than when you went in.